dspeth/dspeth.github.io/_pages/Inclusion.md

 note: I'm slowly adding content to the site, but it is currently a work in progress.

-Beyond the thrill of dicovery and a fascination with microbes, for me personally, a major draw of a career in academia has always been that I feel I can be myself in this community.
+Beyond the thrill of discovery and a fascination with microbes, for me personally, a major draw of a career in academia has always been that I feel I can be myself in this community.
 This is partly because I am a white man, and in addition my preferred style and bearing fit with stereotypes of what a (micro)biologist (can) look like.
 As I am writing this in July 2020, I have only fairly recently realized what an enormous privilege that feeling is.
 From this perspective I am committed to make my communities, scientific and otherwise, as welcoming to all as they have always felt to me.